HariprasadG92/R_Studio_Project_1/README.md

 In the Data Visualisation project, I visualised the dataset in movies.csv.
 I visualised the World wide Gross Production of all the mmovies listed in the dataset using bar graph.

-In the Simple Linear Regression, I took a data set of Diabetes prediction dat and considered two data sets age and BMI and combine both into one data frame.
+In the Simple Linear Regression, I took a data set of Diabetes prediction data and considered two data sets age and BMI .
 Next I split the data set into test set and training set then applied regression on both dataset and visualised the results between the age and BMI.